How to Manage Estate Planning Costs in Alberta

 Capital gains taxes can be reduced by selling an asset at the right time.
 By using the right strategies both before and after your death, your estate can drastically reduce its tax liability (thereby increasing the amount that is left for your heirs).

 In order to execute these financial strategies effectively, your executor will need some flexibility in the financial authority that you grant.

 Don’t Wait for the Last Minute to Start Estate Planning

 All too often, estate planning attorneys hear from new clients who are in a hurry.
 They might be preparing for a risky surgery or dangerous overseas travel.
 Perhaps they have received a dire medical diagnosis.
 Whatever the case, last-minute work becomes more expensive.
 An estate planning lawyer may need to charge a premium in order to prepare your documents as quickly as you need them.

 If information and documents are needed to prepare the estate plan, there might be rush fees to obtain them immediately.
 All of these costs will increase the overall expense of estate planning.

 Planning in a rush also makes it more likely that you will forget some crucial detail or make some mistakes that could lead to costly probate disputes.
 Reduce the costs of both rush fees and errors by allowing yourself and your lawyer plenty of time to prepare a thorough estate plan that mitigates as many costs as possible.

 Reduce Your Estate Planning Costs by Consulting an Experienced Edmonton Estate Planning Lawyer

 At Spectrum Family Law, our experienced estate planning lawyers know how to manage costs and give your final wishes the full force of Canadian law.
-Call 780-756-0076 to schedule your free consultation.
+Call 780-756-0076 to schedule your consultation.